What are environmental accounts?

 Environmental accounting at the Bureau of Meteorology

-The Bureau is developing its capability to produce environmental accounts to help integrate environmental information into decision-making.
-This will include guides, standards, tools and examples to enable the production of credible, legitimate, relevant and enduring environmental accounts.
+Commencing in 2011 under the National Plan for Environmental Information initiative, the Bureau developed an initial capability to produce environmental accounts to help integrate environmental information into decision-making.
+This includes guides, standards, tools and examples to enable the production of credible, legitimate, relevant and enduring environmental accounts.

 Guide to environmental accounting in Australia

-The Guide to environmental accounting in Australia (1.6Mb) describes the process powering the Bureau's environmental accounting capability.
+The Guide to environmental accounting in Australia (1.6Mb) describes the environmental accounting process developed through the Bureau's environmental accounting capability.
 It contributes to the wider implementation of environmental accounting in Australia.
 The Guide describes accounts and their purpose, the risks and issues involved, and pathways for implementing them.
 It shows how to design environmental accounts and outlines considerations for senior managers contemplating an environmental accounts program.

 Read the Guide information sheet (169Kb) to find out more.